AAROC/aaroc.github.io/_posts/2015-09-01-Create-Publish.md

 This may sound like a lot of work, but actually there are many advantages to simply putting things on the web somewhere :

-  1. By putting _products_ (code, articles, etc) into an OAR and issueing them persistent, unique identifiers, you can build a library of what you have published.
+  1. By putting _products_ (code, articles, etc) into an OAR and issuing them persistent, unique identifiers, you can build a library of what you have published.
   1. By _linking_ them to the code and other tools which created them using Github, you can make these products _reproducible_, which is one of the main issues the project is trying to address.
   1. By complying with the OAI standards, your work will be included in the data and article citation indices and therefore will be more discoverable to other researchers.